sproshchaev/2022-05-otus-spring-sproshchaev/spring-06-books/README.md

 ### Примечания

 ### Вызов методов (@ShellMethod)
-"a" - Information about the library
+"a" - Information about the library, example: a
-"c" - Start console H2
+"c" - Start console H2, example: c
 #### CRUD for Genres
-"cg" - Create a new genre of books in the library (Crud) "gibg" - Getting a genre id (cRud)
-"ggbi" - Getting information about the author from the library by id (cRud) "ug" - Updating information about the genre (crUd) "dg" - Deleting genre data from the library (cruD)
+"cg" - Create a new genre of books in the library (Crud), example: cg --name Novel "gibg" - Getting a genre id (cRud), example: gibg --name 'History' "ggbi" - Getting information about the author from the library by id (cRud), example: ggbi --id 2 "gag" - Getting a list of all genres from the library (cRud), example: getallgenres "ug" - Updating information about the genre (crUd), example: ug --id 1 --name 'Politics' "dg" - Deleting genre data from the library (cruD), example: dg --id 5 --name 'Fiction'
 #### CRUD for Authors
-"ca" - Create a new Author of books in the library (Crud) "giba" - Getting an id by author (cRud)
-"gabi" - Getting information about the author from the library by id (cRud) "gaa" - Getting a list of all authors from the library (cRud) "gag" - Getting a list of all genres from the library (cRud) "ua" - Updating information about the author (crUd) "da" - Deleting author data from the library (cruD)
+"ca" - Create a new Author of books in the library (Crud), example: ca --fullName 'Stephen Edwin King' "giba" - Getting an id by author (cRud), example: giba --fullName 'Daniel Defoe' "gabi" - Getting information about the author from the library by id (cRud), example: gabi --id 2 "gaa" - Getting a list of all authors from the library (cRud), example: getallauthors "ua" - Updating information about the author (crUd), example: ua --id 1 --fullName 'Gianni Rodari' "da" - Deleting author data from the library (cruD), example: da --id 3 --fullName 'Gianni Rodari'
 #### CRUD for Books
-"cb" - Add information about a new book, author, genre to the library (Crud) "gbbi" - Get book data by its id (cRud)
+"cb" - Add information about a new book, author, genre to the library (Crud), example: cb --title 'A Life in Letters' --author 'Arthur Conan Doyle' --genre Autobiography
-"gab" - Get a list of all library books (cRud)
-"gibb" - Getting an id by book (cRud)
+"gbbi" - Get book data by its id (cRud), example: gbbi --id 1 "gab" - Get a list of all library books (cRud), example: gab "gibb" - Getting an id by book (cRud), example: gibb --title 'The Pilgrim’s Progress' --fullName 'John Bunyan' --name 'History'
-"ub" - Update book data by id (crUd)
-"db" - Deleting the selected book by id (cruD)
+"ub" - Update book data by id (crUd), example: ub --id 1 --title 'New title' --author 'New Author' --genre 'New Genre' "db" - Deleting the selected book by id (cruD), example: db --id 1
 #### CRUD for Comment
-"cc" - Create a new book comment (Crud)
+"cc" - Create a new book comment (Crud), example: cc --idBook 1 --comment 'I read the book with pleasure :)'
-"gcbi" - Get comment by its id (cRud)
-"uc" - Update comment by id (crUd)
-"dc" - Deleting the selected comment by id (cruD)
+"gcbi" - Get comment by its id (cRud), example: gcbi --id 1 "uc" - Update comment by id (crUd), example: uc --id 1 --comment 'New comment' "dc" - Deleting the selected comment by id (cruD), example: dc --id 1

 ### Тестирование
 1. Отключить Spring Shell в application.yml: spring.shell.interactive.enabled=false